asceide/linux-configs/linux-initial-setup/git/README.rst

 .. sourcecode:: vim

-	host git@github.com
+	host github.com
 	 User git
 	 HostName github.com
 	 AddKeysToAgent yes
 	 IdentityFile ~/.ssh/id_rsa

 Save that to a file called config in the ~/.ssh directory.
 You can change the host name, for example from git@github.com to git@github.com-asceide, or anything else, if you want.

+5. Test out your connection by using :con:`ssh -T git@github.com`.
+You should successfully authenticate.
+If you cannot, check your config file once again.

+   * *If you're getting a Bad Owner/Permissions error, use :con:`chmod 600 ~/.ssh/config`*